 Sorbothane Ultra Graphite Medium Arch Support Insoles are made with this need in mind and feature a gel forefoot pad, a medium-height arch, a padded and contoured heel and an air-infused bottom layer.

-These elements work in tandem to keep feet comfortable, dry and properly aligned throughout the day, while reducing the overall pressure and impact applied to wearers' feet.
+These elements work in tandem to keep feet comfortable, dry and properly aligned throughout the day, while reducing the overall pressure and impact on wearers' feet.

 Dr. Bosia also suggests investing in an anti-fatigue mat for additional support, especially if you have to stand on a hard, concrete floor all day.